 The particularity of organic solar cells in comparison with silicon solar cells is the use of organic semiconductors.
 Many advantages are related to organic materials and the greatest is their price.
 Organic materials are abundant and easy to process.
 Thus organic solar cells are a low-cost technology to harness solar energy.
-In addition the weak intermolecular Van der Waals interactions in organic materials enable to process them with a large variety of techniques, notably thin films on large surface.
+In addition, the weak intermolecular Van der Waals interactions in organic materials enable to process them with a large variety of techniques, notably thin films on the large surface.
 Many of the processes are easy to carry out (in comparison with silicon that has to be purified, that is very expensive and energy-consuming).
-That allow organic solar cells to be coated on flexible substrates with very large areas.
+That allows organic solar cells to be coated on flexible substrates with very large areas.

 Moreover, organic materials are significantly attractive because they usually have a high absorption coefficient combined with high transparency.
 Their properties are also tunable with efficient solution processes.

 Therefore organic materials are very versatile in term of processing methods, in term of substrates and in term of applications.
 For many reasons, including stability under direct sunlight, organic solar cells researchers now channel their efforts into indoor applications.

 In such solar cells, the active layer is composed of amorphous organic materials with semiconductive properties.
 These materials are often conjugated polymers.
 Conjugation may be described as the overlap of p-orbitals that leads to the delocalization of pi-electrons across the chain of aligned p-orbitals.
 The absence of any crystallographic structure, compared with inorganic materials that wring their semiconductive properties out of their crystallographic structure, leads to a low dielectric constant (εr=2-4).
 Thus it results in tightly bonded excitons (electron-hole pair).
 The Frenkel exciton binding energy is comprised between 0.3 and 1eV: that is large and it prevents exciton dissociation by an electrical field.